Logo link to homepage

 INGV reported that eruptive activity continued at Stromboli during 25 September-1 October.
 Webcam images showed Strombolian activity at three vents in Area N (two at N1 and one at N2), within the upper part of the Sciara del Fuoco, and from three vents in Area C-S (South-Central Crater) in the crater terrace.
 Explosions of variable intensities occurred at a rate of 7-13 per hour at Area N. Explosions at N2 ejected mainly coarse material (bombs and lapilli), sometimes mixed with ash, up to 150 m above the vents.
 Spattering occurred at N1 and was intense during 27-28 September, coinciding with the effusion of a lava flow.
 The flow was first visible at 1428 on 27 September as it moved out of Area N and onto the upper part of the Sciara del Fuoco.
 By 2107 on 28 September spattering had decreased and the flow was no longer being fed.
 Spattering again increased and at about 0833 on 3 October lava from Area N flowed onto the upper part of the Sciara del Fuoco.

 High-intensity explosions in sector S2 (Area C-S) averaged 6-8 per hour from the vents, ejecting a mix of coarse material as high as 150 m.
 Material was deposited in a wide area along the crater terrace.
 Intense spattering was visible on 26 September.
-The Dipartimento della Protezione Civile maintained the Alert Level at Yellow (the second highest level on a four-level scale).
+The Dipartimento della Protezione Civile maintained the Alert Level at Yellow (the second lowest level on a four-level scale).

 Sources: Sezione di Catania - Osservatorio Etneo (INGV), Dipartimento della Protezione Civile